Paramount Pictures: 1989–1994: Paramount Communications

 In 1983, Gulf and Western began a restructuring process that would transform the corporation from a bloated conglomerate consisting of subsidiaries from unrelated industries to a more focused entertainment and publishing company.
-The idea was to aid financial markets in measuring the company's success, which, in turn, would help place better value on its shares.
+The idea was to aid financial markets in measuring the company's success, which, in turn, would help place a better value on its shares.
 Though its Paramount division did very well in recent years, Gulf and Western's success as a whole was translating poorly with investors.
 This process eventually led Davis to divest many of the company's subsidiaries.
 Its sugar plantations in Florida and the Dominican Republic were sold in 1985; the consumer and industrial products branch was sold off that same year.
 In 1989, Davis renamed the company Paramount Communications Incorporated after its primary asset, Paramount Pictures.
 The company's ticker symbol was changed from GW to PCI.
 In addition to the Paramount film, television, home video, and music publishing divisions, the company continued to own the Madison Square Garden properties (which also included MSG Network), a 50% stake in USA Networks (the other 50% was owned by MCA/Universal Pictures) and Simon & Schuster, Prentice Hall, Pocket Books, Allyn & Bacon, Cineamerica (a joint venture with Warner Communications), and Canadian cinema chain Famous Players Theatres.